Complemented subspaces of Banach lattices: Introduction

 One of the reasons why we can perhaps not expect to find this problem stated much earlier in the literature is that it is by no means trivial to determine whether a Banach space can be linearly isomorphic to a Banach lattice.
 As far as we are concerned, the first examples of Banach spaces not isomorphic to Banach lattices were found during the 1970s and, to this end, two notions of local unconditional structure, which generalize that of $\mathcal{L}_p$-space, -- DPR-lust introduced in \cite{DPR} and GL-lust, in \cite{GL74}-- have proven useful.
 Among the examples that fail these properties (and thus cannot be isomorphic to Banach lattices), we find the space of compact operators $\mathcal{K}(\ell_2)$ \cite[Theorem 5.1]{GL74}, the space of bounded holomorphic functions on the disk $\mathcal{H}^\infty(\mathbb{D})$ \cite{Pelczynski}, James' space $\mathcal{J}$ \cite[Theorem 8]{Lacey-lust}, the Kalton–Peck space \cite{JLS80}...

 Both notions of local unconditional structure are closely related to that of complemented subspaces in a Banach lattice.
 In fact, it is known that a Banach space $E$ has GL-lust if and only if its bidual $E^{**}$ is complemented in a Banach lattice.
 In particular, every complemented subspace of a Banach lattice has GL-lust.
 However, it is still unknown whether every complemented subspace of a Banach lattice has DPR-lust.
 In fact, the \textit{main conjecture} of the 1975 paper \cite{FJT75} --see page 396-- is that the latter is true, so probably the CSP has been an important motivation for studying the DPR-lust.
 It is not even known whether GL-lust and DPR-lust are equivalent, although in this direction it is worth mentioning that a Banach space $X$ has GL-lust if and only if $X\oplus c_0$ has DPR-lust \cite[second Corollary, p.
 49]{Lacey-lust}.
+For more information on local unconditional structures, we refer the reader to \cite[Chapter 17]{DJT}, \cite[Section 34]{TJ-book} and \cite{Lacey-lust}.

 Apart from having local unconditional structure, Banach lattices have certain properties which are not shared by general Banach spaces.
 These include the following (for a Banach lattice $X$): \begin{itemize} \item $X$ is reflexive if and only if it does not contain subspaces isomorphic to $c_0$ or $\ell_1$.
 This is no longer true for Banach spaces, as James' space \cite{J51} or the second family of Bourgain–Delbaen spaces in \cite{BD} show. \item $X$ is weakly sequentially complete if and only no subspace of $X$ is isomorphic to $c_0$.
 James' space also fails this property. \item $X$ contains an unconditional basic sequence.
 However, there exist Banach spaces which are hereditarily indecomposable \cite{GM} and hence these cannot contain unconditional basic sequences. \end{itemize} The proof of the above results can be found in \cite[Section 1.c]{LT2-book} and, in fact, all of them are also valid when $X$ is a complemented subspace of a Banach lattice.
 Several other isomorphic properties of Banach lattices (and, often, their complemented subspaces) can be found in \cite{BL76, BVL, FJT75, Ghoussoub, Johnson, Lacey-lust, T72}.